 Surgery

-Medicare covers many medically necessary inpatient and outpatient surgical procedures.
+Medicare covers many medically necessary inpatient and outpatient surgical procedures

 For surgeries or procedures, it's hard to know the exact costs in advance.
 This is because you won’t know what services you need until you meet with your provider.
-If you need surgery or a procedure, you may be able to estimate how much you'll have to pay.
-You can:

 - Ask the doctor, hospital, or facility how much you'll have to pay for the surgery and any care afterward.